 The organization is rebranded as DIVERSEcity Community Resources Society, to reflect the diverse community that Surrey is becoming and to help foster inclusivity during a time of dramatic growth for the young city.

-During its 30th Anniversary year, in partnership with the Fraser Health Authority, DIVERSEcity opens the Surrey New Canadian Clinic, located on Society premises at 7337 137th Street, Surrey.
+During its 30th anniversary year, in partnership with the Fraser Health Authority, DIVERSEcity opens the Surrey New Canadian Clinic, located on society premises at 7337 137 Street, Surrey.

 First Steps Early Years Refugee Program is launched.